-Photos were taken by our Production Manager, Robert Allen.
-The two little characters you’ll spot amongst the flowers are Rolo and Jet, Robert’s two cocker spaniels.
+These photos were taken by our Production Manager, Robert Allen and the two little characters you’ll spot amongst the flowers are Rolo and Jet, Robert’s two Cocker Spaniels.

 Meadowmat for Birds and Bees is vibrantly coloured.
 Here we can see Maiden pink, White clover, Lady’s bedstraw, Birdsfoot trefoil, Selfheal and, in the foreground, Harebell.

-Rolo (right) and Jet posing for the camera in Meadowmat for Roof and Garden.
+Rolo (right) and Jet posing for the camera in Heritage Meadowmat.
 It’s rare to see these boys standing still so top marks to Robert for snapping this photo.

 For those of you who enjoy experimenting with plant combinations – how about this one?
-Turfted vetch and Birdsfoot trefoil growing side by side in Meadowmat for Cottage Gardens.
+Amazingly, Tufted vetch and Birdsfoot trefoil growing side by side in Meadowmat for Cottage Gardens.
 Stunning or what?

-Bright orange coloured Fox and cubs flowers contrast with pink Ragged robin and yellow Birdsfoot trefoil.
+Here are the bright orange coloured Fox and Cubs flowers contrast with pink Ragged robin and yellow Birdsfoot trefoil.
 This is Meadowmat for Birds and Bees looking amazing.

-Meadowmat for Roof and Garden – more beautiful than any formal herbaceous border – well, I think so anyway.
+Finally, Heritage Meadowmat – more beautiful than any formal herbaceous border – well, I think so anyway.

 This dog never fails to make me smile.
 A wet Jet looking for something in the Ragged robin patch.